customerio/customerio-ios/README.md

 Before you get started, keep in mind:
 1. **The SDK has been tested on iOS devices**.
 It might work on other Apple devices—macOS, tvOS, and watchOS—but we have not officially tested, nor do we officially support, non-iOS devices.
 2. **The SDK is in its `alpha` phase**.
-Feel free to try it out, but please understand that we will more than likely introduce breaking changes to the API and may experience bugs.
+Feel free to try it out, but please understand that we will likely introduce breaking changes to the API and may experience bugs.

 # Get started

 To get started, you need to install and initialize the relevant SDK packages in your project.

-To minimize our SDK's impact on your app's size, we offer multiple separate SDKs for you to install.
+To minimize our SDK's impact on your app's size, we offer multiple, separate SDKs.
 You should only install the packages that you need for your project.

-> Tip: Check out our [sample iOS app, Remote Habits](https://github.com/customerio/RemoteHabits-iOS), to get a real-world example of how to use our SDK.
+> Tip: Check out our [sample iOS app, Remote Habits](https://github.com/customerio/RemoteHabits-iOS), for a real-world example of how to use our SDK.

 ## Install the SDK

 Use the Swift Package Manger to install our SDKs into your project.
-To do this, follow these instructions:

-1. In Xcode, navigate to **File** > **Swift Packages** > **Add Package Dependency**
+1. In Xcode, go to **File** > **Swift Packages** > **Add Package Dependency**

 2. In the window that appears, enter the iOS SDK's GitHub repository: